-The Headmaster is Geri Parker.
-She reports to the Great Hearts Executive Director's office and is responsible for overseeing the day-to-day operations of the school.
-She directly oversees the implementation of the ACA's curriculum and has sole authority to manage all teachers and staff at the ACA.
+The Headmaster is Thomas Taylor.
+He reports to the Great Hearts Executive Director's office and is responsible for overseeing the day-to-day operations of the school.
+He directly oversees the implementation of the ACA's curriculum and has sole authority to manage all teachers and staff at the ACA.

-The Assistant Headmaster is Thomas Taylor.
-He oversees areas relating to the curriculum, teacher support and supports discipline and daily operations.
+The Assistant Headmaster is Lee Raper.
+She oversees areas relating to the curriculum, teacher support, and supports discipline and daily operations.

-The Dean of Students is Kelli Sneed.
+The Dean of Students is Kristen Knopf.
 She oversees school-wide discipline, the scheduling of teacher and aide duties, and the implementation of the school's discipline strategy.

-The Office Manager is Maryanne English.
+The Office Manager is Kelli Dunn.
 She manages the front office.
 She also assists families with records and school business unrelated to student discipline, curriculum, or the classroom.

-The Dean of Academics is Bethany Hunter.
+The Dean of Academics is Kelli Sneed.
 She oversees areas related to student academics and the curriculum.

-The Dean of Student Support is Lee Raper.
-She is responsible for overseeing the programs of students with Section 504 plans, including screening for, and evaluating student needs for 504 accommodation plans.
+She is also responsible for overseeing the programs of students with Section 504 plans, including screening for, and evaluating needs for 504 accommodation plans.
 She also assists with discipline strategies.

-The Academy Giving Manager is Jackie Curtis.
+The Family Giving and Community Engagement Officer is Jackie Curtis.
 She oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.

-The Exceptional Student Services Team is comprised of Aaron Sneed, Joyce Bebow, and Jessica Hay.
+The Exceptional Student Services Team is comprised of Aaron Sneed, Jean Page, Kerry Souza, and Hayley Taylor.
 They oversee programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.
 The point of contact for the ESS team is Jessica Hay.